radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![An image showing ](Media/Image4.47.jpg)

-Figure 47: Actualdn Attribute
+Figure 48: Actualdn Attribute

 In the View Designer, move the actualdn attribute to the list of attributes to comprise the virtual entries from.
 This is done on the Attributes tab after creating your container or content node.
 Below is an example of a content node built from inetOrgPerson and exposing the actualdn attribute.

 ![An image showing ](Media/Image4.48.jpg)

-Figure 48: Exposing the Actualdn Attribute
+Figure 49: Exposing the Actualdn Attribute

 When the virtual entries are returned, the entry contains both the virtual DN (where the entry is located in the RadiantOne namespace), and the actual DN (where the entry is literally located in the underlying directory).
 The example in the figure below shows Aaron Medler’s virtual DN (the “dn” attribute) and the “actualdn” from the underlying directory.

 ![An image showing ](Media/Image4.49.jpg)

-Figure 49: Results Showing Virtual DN and Actual DN
+Figure 50: Results Showing Virtual DN and Actual DN

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Although the “actualdn” attribute is returned for each entry, it is NOT a searchable attribute.**
+>Although the “actualdn” attribute is returned for each entry, it is NOT a searchable attribute.

 #### Building Virtual Views from Database Backends